 This end of year activity is great if you are trying to instill a growth mindset in your upper elementary students.
 This activity gives them the opportunity to reflect on the progress they have made and how they are improving for the better.

 After completing a Venn Diagram, I would have my 3rd graders use that information to write a short paragraph about the changes they had made throughout the school year for the better.

 Students can draw their own Venn Diagram on a blank sheet of paper.
-Or, if your students need something more structured, this is also one of the printables in my End of Year: No Prep Activities Product.
+Or, if your students need something more structured, this is also one of the printables in my End of Year: No Prep Activities Resource.